 According to a report by Statista, Youtube is the second most popular website after the Google search page because it’s effectively a search tool specifically for video content.

-Videos are extremely popular with patients who are looking for healthcare businesses online.
+Videos are extremely popular with patients who are looking for clinics online.

 If you have videos, you should host them on YouTube because that’s where many potential patients will look